 - The Function of Air Quality has been the responsibility of the District Municipalities since year 2010.
-Todate the District is having one incumbent for the air quality responsibility.
+One official had been appointed and then resigned after serving three years.
+Todate the District is yet to recruit the incumbent for the air quality responsibility.
 Challenges obviously overweigh the resources. - The MDM has not yet embraced the Airport function 'though it is the District Power & function.
 So, there is no unit created to carry out this function yet.
 There is also budgetary allocaions from National Treasury that tend to scale down budget against a number of functions that are still expected of district municipality to carryout, e.g roads. - Office space is one limiting factor on appointing units that are office-bound.
 There is only one block in the former Gazankulu parliamentary complex that is fully full.
-Some of the Units like, Internal Audit and GIS are accommodated at the Disaster Management centre in Tzaneen to lessen the pressure on office space.
-Conversely that still put pressure on this specialised facility. - Mopani has 11 disabled out of 633 employees, which is 1,7% of the current workforce.
+Some of the Units like, Internal Audit and GIS are accommodated at the Disaster Management centre in Tzaneen to lessen the pressure on office space.. - Mopani has 11 disabled out of 672 employees, which is 1,7% of the current workforce.
 MDM is thus below 2% threshold required of the staff complement being disabled persons.
 Greater Letaba and Greater Giyani are also still below threshold with 1% and 0% respectively.
-Maruleng and Ba-Phalaborwa are ahead at 4,2% and 4,5% in this aspect of equity. - MDM has placed over 500 staff members transferred from DWS.
+Maruleng and Ba-Phalaborwa are ahead at 4,2% and 4,5% in this aspect of equity. - There is still 448 staff members transferred from DWS who are yet to be placed accordingly.
 The challenge is that majority of them do not have requisite qualifications to take responsible tasks.
 Municipality continues to be in dire need for qualified technicians for engineering services while operational cost to MDM has risen to 35%, affecting negatively on budget for service delivery projects. - MDM do not have full spread of racial diversities.
 There are largely Bapedi, Ba-tsonga, Ba-Venda and some very few Afrikaans.
 This is informed proportionally by the racial spread of the District.
 There are also those cases of people who would prefer to work in urban environment rather than rural area (Giyani) where Mopani District Head office is located.
-Currently almost all senior managers commute from Tzaneen to Giyani for work. - Office of the IDP needs HR capacity strengthening in order to execute the responsibility with the necessary authority within the MM's office. - There are still units that are placed in different directorates from their allocated budget, e.g HIV and AIDS unit is in the Office of Executive Mayor while budget is in Community services' directorate.
+Currently some senior managers commute to Giyani for work. - Office of the IDP needs HR capacity strengthening in order to execute the responsibility with the necessary authority within the MM's office. - There are still units that are placed in different directorates from their allocated budget, e.g HIV and AIDS unit is in the Office of Executive Mayor while budget is in Community services' directorate.
 Alignment need to be considered in this respect.

 In order to establish possible improvement from the past it became necessary to take a glance on the past development during which the current Council has been operating.
-Both progress and challenges will enable the current planning process to be well informed when strategies and objectives are reset for the next five years 2022/23 - 2026/27.
+Both progress and challenges will enable the current planning process to be well informed when strategies and objectives are reset for the next five years 2016/17 - 2021.